-If you have never learnt how to read in Ivrit, you will do this first and then move on to Intodrucing Myself.
 In this module you will learn greetings, how to introduce yourself and use basic question words and as a basis for an introductory conversation.
 You will learn about countries and languages, so that you can talk and write about yourselves and understand where someone else lives and how old they are.
 As part of the unit you will learn to ask simple question such as: who/ where(to), using the present tense.

-You will feel more confident by using cognates and se
+You will feel more confident by using cognates and semicognates when referring to countries and places.

-YESH VE YESH - Boo Learning Journey
+YEAR 7 - IVRIT YESH VE YESH - Book 1 Learning Journey